genomicsclass/book/pages/bioc1_btvari.md

 ```
 ## [1] 3.400476e-07
 ```

 But would these results hold up if we selected another 24 mice?
-Note that the equation for the t-test we presented in the previous section include the population standard deviations.
+Note that the definition for the t-test includes the standard deviations of the populations being compared.
 Are these quantities measured here?

-Note that what is being replicated here is the experimental protocol.
+Observe that what is being replicated here is the experimental protocol.
 We have created four _technical replicates_ for each pooled sample.
-Gene 1 may be a highly variable gene within strain of mice while  Gene 2 a stable one, but we have no way of seeing this.
+Gene 1 may be a highly variable gene within strain of mice while  Gene 2 a stable one, but we have no way of seeing this, because mouse-to-mouse variability is submerged in the act of pooling.

+<a name="biovar"></a>

 We also have microarray data for each individual mouse.
 For each strain we have 12 _biological replicates_.
 We can find them by looking for rows with just one 1.